I wonder how many times during this past year I just had to go to the shop because our household had run out of ‘milk’?

 Shrinking the carbon footprint of milk

 Most companies delivering milk in glass bottles offer a ‘rinse and return’ policy.
-The re-use of glass bottles significantly reduces the carbon footprint of the product.
+The re-use of glass bottles reduces the carbon footprint of the product.

 Milk processing plants have improved bottle cleaning facilities which means that each bottle will be re-used more than 20 times.